browserengineering/book/book/embeds.md

 Summary
 =======

-This chapter introduced how the browser handles embedded content like images and iframes.
+This chapter introduced how the browser handles embedded content use cases like images and iframes.
 Reiterating the main points:

-* Non-HTML content---images, video, canvas, iframes, input elements, and plugins---can be embedded in a web page.
+* Non-HTML *embedded content*---images, video, canvas, iframes, input elements, and plugins---can be embedded in a web page.

-* Non-HTML content comes with its own performance concerns---like image decoding time---and necessitates custom optimizations.
+* Embedded content comes with its own performance concerns---like image decoding time---and necessitates custom optimizations.

 * Iframes are a particularly important kind of embedded content,